Tue, 7 November 2017

 Direct download: Unconscious_Bias_in_the_Legal_Profession.mp3

-Category:podcasts -- posted at: 11:25am EDT |
+Category:podcasts -- posted at: 11:25am EDT

 NAMWOLF CEO Joel Stern discusses innovative partnerships NAMWOLF forms with Corporate America to boost diversity and inclusion in the legal profession

-Direct download: How_NAMWOLF_Partners_with_Corporate_America_on_Legal__Diversity__Inclusion.mp3
+Direct download: NAMWOLF_CEO_Joel_Stern.mp3

-Category:podcasts -- posted at: 11:22am EDT |
+Category:podcasts -- posted at: 10:58am EDT

-Hurricanes Harvey and Irma have produced numerous fatalities and billions of dollars in property damage.
-As devastated areas move into recovery mode, numerous legal issues will arise for impacted businesses.
 Rachel Steely of Gardere Wynne Sewell in Houston discusses what businesses need to keep in mind as they recover from the aftermath of storms and other natural disasters.

 Direct download: Hurricanes__Disaster_Recovery_for_Businesses.mp3

-Category:podcasts -- posted at: 12:59pm EDT |
+Category:podcasts -- posted at: 12:59pm EDT